ashu3103/gecko/README.md

 # gecko
-compiler implementation of Gecko programming language, Gecko is a dynamically typed, object oriented language build for educational and experimentational purposes
+Compiler implementation of Gecko programming language, Gecko is a dynamically typed, object oriented language build for educational and experimentational purposes